What is a corporate credit card program?

 Modern corporate card platforms offer features that make it easier to manage spending and support employees in the field.
 Mobile apps allow users to view transactions, freeze or unfreeze cards, adjust limits, and approve requests from anywhere.
 Receipt capture tools ensure documentation stays connected to each transaction.

 Virtual cards provide an additional layer of control for online purchases.
-Companies can generate single-use or merchant-specific card numbers to reduce fraud risk and better manage recurring subscriptions.
+You can generate single-use or merchant-specific card numbers to reduce fraud risk and better manage recurring subscriptions.
 These features also simplify vendor management and give finance teams more control over high-volume online purchases.

 Tracking program performance